Alice C. Linsley

-The 76th General Convention of the (Pagan) Episcopal Church has removed the final canonical obstacles to the "full inclusion" of non-celibate homosexuals.
-They may now be ordained as deacons and priests, they may be consecrated as bishops and their "unions" may be blessed in the churches.
+The 76th General Convention of the Episcopal Church has removed the final canonical obstacles to the "full inclusion" of non-celibate homosexuals to holy orders.
+They may now be ordained and their "unions" may be blessed in the churches.
 Of course, this has been going on for a good while in TEC so this isn't really news.

 The story behind this story is the Anglican Church of Nigeria, which was blasted by a leading gay-rights activist who believes that divorce contradicts sexual ethics and because it is permitted in the Church, so should homosexuality be permitted (even 'celebrated', as Gene Robinson insists).

 This leading activist is my former bishop and the man who has to sign my retirement papers in 2 weeks.
 He said: "It is time for the church be liberated from hypocrisy under which it has been operating about our gay brothers and sisters.
 Divorce contradicted sexual ethics.
 Our gay and lesbian members don't think much about what other Anglicans around the world think.
 The Nigerians are our most ardent critic.
 The Scribes and the Pharisees tied people up in burdens..."
 (Read the full report here.)

 It should be noted that the heretic bishop puts forth a straw man in this argument.
 The Church does not oppose divorce.
 It opposes divorce and remarriage, unless it can be shown that the marriage was never valid.

 The revisionist Bishop Stacy Sauls recently stated, "The Nigerians are our most ardent critic."
 Humm...
 Perhaps we should ask why that is?